ABEDAVIDscripts/Workforce_Analytics_Using_Excel/README.md

 **2. Information Finder**
 - Build an information using "Name" as the search parameter
-- Information to display: Name, Gender, Department, Age, Date of Join, Salary, Rating, and Country.
+- Information to display: Name, Gender, Department, Age, Date Join, Salary, Rating, and Country.

 **3. Male vs Female Comparison**